naduni123/AriaEdu_institute_project/README.md

 ## How to get started with your app
 ### Prerequisites
-1.
+1. Java JDK 14
-2.
+2. MySQL
-3.
+3. IntelliJ IDEA or Other IDE

 ### Procedure of setting up Prerequisites and run the project
-1.
+1. Clone the project
-2.
+2. Chanage the DBConnection Util Path (src/util/DBConnectionUtil)
-3.
+3. Import the database

-Include all the steps to run the app as a new user
+4. Run the app